Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 Make sure to replace the serverids with your own server's ids.
 You can get this from the Ports and Proxies tab after making a server internal, clicking your serverid in the console tab, or under the settings tab.
 All backend servers use port 25565 so make sure to specify 25565 as shown above.

 The `try` section you see in the above example is extremely important, essentially this is the order of servers in which Velocity will try to connect incoming players to.
-If you have it setup like `try = ["survival", "creative", "minigames"]` then players will connect to `survival` by default, then `creative` if `survival` is down, and then `minigames` if the first two are down.
-Setup your preferred order and then we will continue our editing.
+If you have it set up like `try = ["survival", "creative", "minigames"]` then players will connect to `survival` by default, then `creative` if `survival` is down, and then `minigames` if the first two are down.
+Set up your preferred order and then we will continue our editing.

 ## Configuring server.properties on your backend servers